Queries

 Info

-Organizing saved queries
+Organizing saved Queries

-You can leave your saved queries uncategorized, or they can be organized into folders that you create.
+You can leave your saved Queries uncategorized, or they can be organized into folders that you create.